After reading Chris Penner's blog post on Conway's Game

 The curly braces indicate that it is an implict parameter.
 This means that the typechecker is able to infer the value of the parameter and the caller never has to explicitely pass a value in.
 This might seem like magic, but its very similar to the type inference you are used to with Haskell.

-This means that by choosing a different value for n
+This means that by choosing a different value for n, we

 length vector.